ethanrich/pyexogui/hackathon.md

 2) Low difficulty - Make the Connection button text readable and also make the button change color depending on the connection state

-3) Medium difficulty - Upgrade the GUI code to automatically update the Actuator Position values, replacing the current button
+3) Medium difficulty - Upgrade the GUI code to automatically update the Actuator Position values

 4) High difficulty - Upgrade the communication backend to log all GUI and Arduino traffic to a log file with the date, time, who made the request,